DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Conclusion

 \section{Conclusion}

-This work presents the first systematic DC characterization and open-source BSIM4-based isothermal model of SKY130 MOSFETs at 77 K. Using a per-bin extraction strategy applied to measured 77 K output and transfer characteristics, we developed eighteen distinct cryogenic models spanning the measured nMOS and pMOS geometry bins.
-The resulting models improve agreement with measured 77 K device behavior relative to the room-temperature PDK, with average errors on the order of $20\%$ in relative RMS and no strong dependence on drain bias.
-These results establish SKY130 as a practical open-source node for 77 K cryogenic circuit design in high-energy physics and related low-temperature instrumentation applications.
-The models are NGSpice-compatible and publicly available on GitHub \cite{github}.
-The present work is limited to DC isothermal modeling and does not yet include noise, capacitance, mismatch, or process-corner variation.
-Future work will extend the model across additional cryogenic temperatures and broader geometry coverage toward a temperature and geometry dependent cryogenic PDK.
-More broadly, the 77 K DC model developed here provides a foundation for future cryogenic analog circuit design in this open-source technology node.
+This work presents the first systematic DC characterization and open-source BSIM4-based isothermal model of SKY130 MOSFETs at 77\,K. Using a per-bin extraction strategy applied to measured 77\,K output and transfer characteristics, we developed eighteen distinct cryogenic models at 77\,K spanning the measured nMOS and pMOS geometries.
+The resulting models improve agreement with measured 77\,K device behavior relative to the room-temperature PDK, with average errors on the order of $20\%$ in relative RMS and no strong dependence on drain bias.
+Additionally, the relative RMS errors in the 77\,K models are comparable, and in some cases, better than, the room temperature data-model agreement.
+These results establish SKY130 as a practical open-source node for 77\,K cryogenic circuit design in high-energy physics and related low-temperature instrumentation applications.
+Our developed models are NGSpice-compatible and publicly available on GitHub \cite{github}.
+The present work is limited to DC isothermal modeling and does not yet include noise, capacitance, and has not yet experimentally validated mismatch or process corner variations.
+Future work will extend the model across additional cryogenic temperatures and broader geometry coverage toward a temperature- and geometry-dependent cryogenic PDK.
+More broadly, the 77\,K DC model developed here provides a foundation for future cryogenic analog circuit design in this open-source technology node.

 \acknowledgments The authors would like to thank various engineers in the microelectronics department at FNAL for their guidance and assistance on this project: Albert Dyer for help operating the cryo-cooler, and Louis Dal Monte and Pamela Klabbers for PCB design.
 The authors would also like to extend gratitude to Andy Pender from Synopsys for assistance with the modeling software, Mystic\texttrademark.
 This material is also based upon work supported by U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0022296 and DE-SC00253485 as well as support from the University of Texas at Arlington's Center for Advanced Detector Technologies.
+JBRB acknowledges the support of the Gordon and Betty Moore Foundation (Grant No. GBMF11565).